Ernyoke/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

     - Can be achieved even when a disk is attached to a running VM
     - We can increase disk size but not shrink it

+## Instance Groups

+- Instance groups are sets of VMs that are managed as a single entity
+- Any gcloud or console command applied to an instance group is applied to all members of the instance group
+- Google provides two types of instance groups: **managed** and **unmanaged**
+- Managed Instance Groups:
+    - Consist of groups of identical VMs
+    - They are created using an instance template, which is a specification of a VM configuration, including machine type, boot disk image, zone, labels, and other properties of an instance
+    - Managed instance groups can automatically scale the number of instances in a group and be used with load balancing
+- Unmanaged groups should be used only when you need to work with different configurations within different VMs within the group